-- Loads any type definitions that are included in the transfer package and are not defined in the destination database - Loads the transferred objects - · Checks for parallel versions of the transferred objects - Compares the source and destination database's release information
+- Loads any type definitions that are included in the transfer package and are not defined in the destination database - Loads the transferred objects - Checks for parallel versions of the transferred objects - Compares the source and the release information of the destination database

-If you select e-mail notification when you create a transfer set, DCM automatically sends the addressee the following when the receive operation is finished: 1) Information on the data loading, 2) Parallel version checking results, and 3) Additional reports for skipped objects and conflicts.
+If you select email notification when you create a transfer set, DCM automatically sends the addressee the following when the receive operation is finished:

+- 1) Information on the data loading, 2) Parallel version checking results, and - 3) Additional reports for skipped objects and conflicts.
 This information is also included in the DCM event log.